flexi-framework/flexi/doc/userguide/030_workflow.md

 Some of these options are duplicates from options for FLEXI.
 You can use the same parameter file for both executables.

-The NodeTypeVisu uses equidistant nodes which include the boundary points of elements.
+The default value for NodeTypeVisu uses equidistant nodes which include the boundary points of elements.
-The parameter VarName specifies the variables beeing visualized.
-It can be used multible times for each variable.
-Visualizing of derived quantities e.g.
-Velocities and Pressure is possible.
+The parameter VarName specifies the variables being visualized.
+It can be used multiple times for each variable.
+Visualization of derived quantities such as Velocities and Pressure is possible.
-If none VarName is specified the five conservative Variables are visualized.
+If no VarName is specified, the five conservative variables are visualized.

-The following lines can be used as example for the  parameter_postiVisu.ini file.
+The following lines can be used as an example for the parameter_postiVisu.ini file.

 ~~~~~